AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 `3.` After migration, Marketo Engage will go from being served from experience.adobe.com to Adobe Experience Cloud.
 Please allowlist all Adobe domains listed [at the top of this article](https://experienceleague.adobe.com/en/docs/marketo/using/getting-started/initial-setup/configure-protocols-for-marketo){target="_blank"} to prevent disruption to our Marketo Engage access.

-`4.` **Optional:** Setting up SSO (Single Sign On) on the Adobe Admin Console.
+`4.` **Optional:** Set up SSO (Single Sign On) in the Adobe Admin Console.

-* To benefit our users who log in with SSO on their Adobe Identity moving forward, please assist with SSO setup on the Adobe Admin Console before user migration occurs.
+* To benefit our users who log in with SSO on their Adobe Identity moving forward, please assist with SSO setup in the Adobe Admin Console before user migration occurs.

+`5.` **Optional:** Set a longer [maximum session life](https://helpx.adobe.com/enterprise/using/authentication-settings.html#advanced-settings){target="_blank"} in the Adobe Admin Console.

+* To prevent users from having to sign in frequently, please customize the session life in the Advanced Settings with a longer duration.

 We appreciate your cooperation during this transition.
 Let me know when you have completed these steps so I can proceed with the migration.